joscho42/Wav_Play.GB/README.md

 that can be used to sequence sounds.

 If you intrested in working on and improving the software or in buiding your own WavPlay.gb you are in the right Rep ;)

+Further informations will be added at a later time

+To add:
+-Rpi setup guid
+-STL files
+-Build Guide
+-How to use
+-How to add sound